ETS-ReactNative2/Be-the-hero-8/README.md

 ## :wrench: :hammer: How to Contribute
-Feel free to give your improvments to this project !
+Feel free to leave your improvments to this project !

 1. Fork the repository
 2. Create a branch of your feature: `git checkout -b example-feature`